elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-the-sodiumpotassium-pump-in-maintaining-ion-concentration-gradients.md

 url: /learn/psychology/questions/what-is-the-role-of-the-sodiumpotassium-pump-in-maintaining-ion-concentration-gradients
 score: -1.0
 related_article1:
-    id: 164821
+    id: 164826
-    title: How do ion channels contribute to the generation and propagation of action potentials?
+    title: >-
+        What are excitatory post-synaptic potentials (EPSPs) and inhibitory post-synaptic potentials (IPSPs), and how do they contribute to neural integration and summation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-ion-channels-contribute-to-the-generation-and-propagation-of-action-potentials
+    url: /learn/psychology/questions/what-are-excitatory-postsynaptic-potentials-epsps-and-inhibitory-postsynaptic-potentials-ipsps-and-how-do-they-contribute-to-neural-integration-and-summation
 related_article2:
-    id: 164819
+    id: 164829
+    title: >-
-    title: What are the properties of action potentials and how are they propagated along a neuron?
+        What types of ion channels are involved in action potentials and how do they regulate ion flow?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-properties-of-action-potentials-and-how-are-they-propagated-along-a-neuron
+    url: /learn/psychology/questions/what-types-of-ion-channels-are-involved-in-action-potentials-and-how-do-they-regulate-ion-flow
 related_article3:
-    id: 164824
+    id: 164820
+    title: >-
-    title: What changes occur in the membrane potential during an action potential?
+        What is the threshold for an action potential and what are the refractory periods?
     subject: Psychology
-    url: /learn/psychology/questions/what-changes-occur-in-the-membrane-potential-during-an-action-potential
+    url: /learn/psychology/questions/what-is-the-threshold-for-an-action-potential-and-what-are-the-refractory-periods
 related_article4:
-    id: 164827
+    id: 164820
-    title: How does myelination affect the speed of neural signal transmission?
+    title: >-
+        What is the threshold for an action potential and what are the refractory periods?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-myelination-affect-the-speed-of-neural-signal-transmission
+    url: /learn/psychology/questions/what-is-the-threshold-for-an-action-potential-and-what-are-the-refractory-periods
 related_article5:
-    id: 164830
+    id: 164824
-    title: How does synaptic transmission occur and what role do neurotransmitters play in this process?
+    title: >-
+        What changes occur in the membrane potential during an action potential?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-synaptic-transmission-occur-and-what-role-do-neurotransmitters-play-in-this-process
+    url: /learn/psychology/questions/what-changes-occur-in-the-membrane-potential-during-an-action-potential
 ---

 &nbsp;